Italy Hiking: Tuscany & Cinque Terre

 Why you'll love it

-- Hike 5.5 miles from Monticchiello to Montepulciano, ending with a wine tasting
+- Hike from Monticchiello to Montepulciano, ending with a wine tasting

 - Visit medieval towns like San Gimignano and hilltop hamlets like Bagno Vignoni